otrv4/otrv4/otrv4.md

   The Auth value.
 ```

-### Requesting conversation with older OTR version

-Bob might respond to Alice's request or notify of willingness to start a
-conversation with a version lower then version 4.
-If this is the
-case the protocol falls back to [OTR version 3][3].

-Note: OTR version 4 is the latest version to support previous versions.

 ## Key management

 In the DAKE, OTRv4 makes use of long-term Cramer-Shoup keys and ephemeral D-H keys.